jean-zay-users/jean-zay-doc/docs/tips-and-tricks.md

     your-jean-zay-login@jean-zay:/gpfsscratch/your/remote/dir/
 ```

+### Using available datasets

+Common datatsets are available on `$DSDIR`.
+Sometimes, raw data are directly available such as for the ImageNet dataset.
+In such cases, you can read datasets from `$DSDIR` directly without the need to copy the dataset to your `$SCRATCH` partition for example.
+However, for datasets like COCO you need to unzip files to one of your own directories. `$SCRATCH` may be a good fit to unzip datasets
+but has a 30 days limit after which your data may be deleted.
+To unzip files, use `unzip -DD` or `tar -m` to use the dates from archive extraction time rather than (the default) to use the dates of the original files when the archive was created.

 ### Connect seamlessly from your local machine

 Add local your public ssh key to the `~/.ssh/authorized_keys` of your account on the jean-zay cluster.